-Starting in 10 minutes, Websense software gathers the appropriate records from the Log Database, and creates the report as a PDF file.
+Starting in 10 minutes, your web protection software gathers the appropriate records from the Log Database, and creates the report as a PDF file.
 It then sends you the PDF file via email.
 The report will be generated twice: today and tomorrow.